£215,000

 Two bedrooms

-McDermott & Co are pleased to bring to the market this two bedroomed semi-detached home nestled in a quiet cul-de-sac in the popular Failsworth area conveniently located to all surrounding schools, amenities and public transport links accessed via Roman Road and Ashton Road East.
-The property benefits from upvc double glazing and briefly comprises of entrance into 2nd reception/dining room, lounge, kitchen, to the first floor: Two bedrooms and family bathroom.
-Externally presents a front driveway for two cars and private rear garden with artificial grassed area and paved area.
-In 5 minute drive to Hollinwood Tram Stop for links between Manchester and Oldham with close by access to M60 routes.
+Nestled in a quiet cul-de-sac in the Failsworth area and offered with no vendor chain McDermott & Co are pleased to bring to the market this two bedroomed semi-detached home conveniently located to all surrounding schools, amenities and public transport links accessed via Roman Road and Ashton Road East.
+Benefitting from upvc double glazing the internal accommodation briefly comprises of side entrance, dining room, lounge and kitchen with door to rear garden, stairs off entrance lead to the first floor where there are two bedrooms and family bathroom.
+Double driveway to the front providing off road parking for two vehicles, private rear garden with artificial grass and paved areas.
+Within close proximity to Hollinwood Tram Stop for links between Manchester and Oldham and close by access to M60 routes.

 Entrance Into 2nd Reception/Dining Room (4.60m x 3.84m (15'1 x 12'7))